 When you first start stretching, you may not notice the improvement immediately.
-It can be hard to see progress when it is small, such as being able to rotate your neck one degree further or stretch one extra millimetre.
-The best way to being able to see your success is to give yourself a definable goal, such as learning how to do the splits.
+It can be hard to see progress when it is small, such as being able to rotate your neck one degree further or stretch one extra millimeter.
+The best way to be able to see your success is to give yourself a definable goal, such as learning how to do the splits.

 Why you should learn the splits.

 Reduced lower back pain